taroxd/RGSS-Taiko/README.md

 Download available at <https://github.com/taroxd/RGSS-Taiko/releases>.

 ## How To Play ##
-Put your tja and ogg file in the "Song" Folder.
+Put your tja and ogg files in the "Song" Folder.
-About tja file, see [taikojiro](http://www.nicovideo.jp/watch/sm5463901) for more details.
+About tja files, see [taikojiro](http://www.nicovideo.jp/watch/sm5463901) for more details.
 All the tja function is not supported currently.

 Note that:
-* The tja file must be UTF-8 encoded.
+* Tja files must be UTF-8 encoded.
 * The project must be placed in a path that contains no Non-ASCII character.

 Press UP and DOWN arrow keys to select a song.
 Press LEFT and RIGHT arrow keys to select a course.